Synchronization of higher-dimensional Kuramoto oscillators on networks: from scalar to matrix-weighted couplings: Introduction

 \section{Introduction}

 Networks offer a natural language for modelling complex systems across disciplines, from sociology and economics to biology and technology~\cite{newman2018networks}.
 In many such systems, the interplay between network structure and dynamical behaviour is fundamental.
 In linear settings, this relationship is largely mediated by the spectra of graph-associated operators (e.g., the Laplacian), which often govern stability, relaxation, and diffusion-like processes~\cite{porter2016dynamical}.
 Nonlinear dynamics on networks is considerably less tractable, typically demanding model-specific analytical tools and approximations~\cite{moreno2002epidemic,chandra2019complexity}.
-Among nonlinear phenomena, synchronization occupies a central position: it denotes the spontaneous emergence of coherent behaviour among interacting dynamical units~\cite{strogatz2003synchronization,osipov2007synchronization,arenas2008synchronization}.
+Among nonlinear phenomena, synchronization occupies a central position: it denotes the spontaneous emergence of coherent behaviour among interacting dynamical units~\cite{strogatz2003synchronization,osipov2007synchronization,arenas2008synchronization,ghosh2023measure}.
 Synchronization is observed in systems as diverse as power grids, neural populations, and coordinated social dynamics~\cite{vallacher2005dynamics,motter2019spontaneous,muller2022neural}.

 A paradigmatic framework for studying synchronization is the Kuramoto model.
 Since its introduction in 1975~\cite{kuramoto1975international}, it has become a canonical model for collective phase dynamics in coupled oscillator systems~\cite{acebron2005kuramoto,ADGKMZ2008}.
-In its classical form, the model describes $N$ oscillators on the unit circle, each with phase $\theta_i \in [0,2\pi)$ and natural frequency $\omega_i$, evolving according to
+In its classical form, the model describes $N$ oscillators on the unit circle, each characterized by a phase $\theta_i \in [0,2\pi)$ and a natural frequency $\omega_i$.
+A positive coupling between oscillators tends to align their phases, leading to collective synchronization above a critical coupling strength.
+Mathematically, the evolution of each oscillator reads

 where $K>0$ is the coupling strength and $A_{ij}$ is the adjacency matrix encoding the interaction network, i.e., $A_{ij}=1$ if and only if nodes $i$ and $j$ are connected, and $0$ otherwise.
 Owing to its simplicity and broad relevance in physics, biology, engineering, and the social sciences, the Kuramoto model has served as a prototype for probing how network architecture shapes nonlinear oscillatory dynamics \cite{jadbabaie2004stability,coutinho2013kuramoto,rodrigues2016kuramoto,lopes2016synchronization,li2017optimizing}.